 Today’s businesses are exposed to unprecedented risks.
 For example, the frequency and severity of weather-related disasters appear to be growing, and there is an increasing reliance on a sophisticated network of supply chains and technologies.
 Both trends expose firms to a range of current and potential hazards.
-Any organization’s survival depends on its ability to manage these risks by creating a business continuity plan.
+In this article, we will explore why is a business continuity plan important as any organization’s survival depends on its ability to manage these risks with a business continuity plan.

 What is a Business Continuity Plan?